apollo-lang/apollo/doc/reference.md

 y: Int                  -- invalid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#### Value Expressions

-Every other Apollo expression has a value.
-Essentially, if the expression is
-not an assignment, it has a value and will be evaluated.
-Because Apollo imposes
-functional purity, a value expression can in effect can always be replaced with
-its value.

-A block of code implicitly returns the value of its last expression.
-As such, a
-`return` keyword (as in the C programming language) is unnecessary.
-For
-example, any function will return the value of its final expression.
-Similarly,
-any branch of a conditional statement will return its final expression if that
-branch is evaluated.

 #### Blocks

-A block is a value expression consisting of one or more expressions and is
+A block is an expression consisting of one or more statements, delimited by
-delimited by curly braces.
-The value of a block is the value of its last
-expression.
-Therefore, the last expression of a block must be a value
+curly braces.
+The last statement must be an expression, since it determines the
-expression.
-The previous expressions, however, can be a combination of
+value of the block.
+Any previous statements, however, can be a combination of
-assignment and value expressions.
+expressions and definitions.

 Blocks can be used to declare local-scope auxiliary values or functions.
 Consider the following two versions of a function that computes the surface